Go Ad-Free

 Do Psychological Benefits from Psilocybin Last?

-Several years ago, scientists at New York University Langone Medical Center and Johns Hopkins University reported on an extraordinary pilot study.
+Eight years ago, scientists at New York University Langone Medical Center and Johns Hopkins University described an extraordinary pilot study.
 Both research groups reported that cancer patients could get dramatic relief from depression and anxiety related to their prognosis from taking psilocybin in a clinical setting (Journal of Psychopharmacology, Dec.
 2016).
 These benefits from psilocybin were unexpectedly strong.

 How Well Do Psychological Benefits from Psilocybin Last?

-Now, scientists from New York University Langone Medical Center have published a follow-up after four and half years (Journal of Psychopharmacology, Feb.
+Scientists from New York University Langone Medical Center published a follow-up after four and half years (Journal of Psychopharmacology, Feb.
 2020).
-They found that the benefits from psilocybin therapy have stuck with 60 to 80 percent of the surviving participants.
+They found that the benefits from psilocybin therapy stuck with 60 to 80 percent of the surviving participants.
 (The numbers are small; of the original 29, 16 are still alive and 15 agreed to answer the investigators’ questions.)

 The volunteers reported feeling less afraid of dying and less hopeless than those who took placebo.
 They were overwhelmingly positive about their psilocybin-assisted therapy and rated it as a personally meaningful and spiritually significant experience.